winston-zhang-orz/gpu-specs/CONTRIBUTING.md

 ### 4. Make Your Changes

 Edit the JSON file in the `data/` directory.
-Run the scripts in `scripts/` to regenerate the HTML or Markdown (if applicable).
+Run the scripts in `scripts/` to serve HTML or generate Markdown (if applicable).

 ### 5. Submit a Pull Request